 Major depressive disorder (MDD) is the third leading cause of global disability , yet not everyone diagnosed with the condition seek treatment.
 Roughly 43% of primary care patients who experience a 6-month anxiety or depressive disorder diagnosis do not receive treatment, with most preferring self-management .
-Contributing factors deterring patients to seek treatment include side effect associated with antidepressant medications and the need for frequent psychotherapy sessions with specialized professionals.
+Contributing factors deterring patients to seek treatment include side effects associated with antidepressant medications and the need for frequent psychotherapy sessions with specialized professionals.
 Device-based interventions, such as electroconvulsive therapy, repetitive transcranial magnetic stimulation, and vagus nerve stimulation are approved as third- or fourth-line treatments for medication-resistant depression.

 This paper reports the results from the Elated-2 Pilot Trial, a single-site, randomized, double-blind, sham-controlled study on the effect of t-PBM in MDD patients.
 The study is comprised of 21 adult MDD patients age 18 to 65, who underwent twice weekly t-BPM sessions for 8 weeks.
 The study finds subjects receiving t-PBM with NIR light showed greater improvement than the sham group that did not receive any light therapy.
 Furthermore, t-PBM with NIR light demonstrated antidepressant properties with a medium to large effect size in patients with MDD.